PBS Online Claiming for software vendors

 - Processing is in accordance with the provided business model.

 Integration testing will cease when all tests have been successfully completed.
 The Integration Testing Team will notify the Online Technical Support Helpdesk once this is done.

-A vendor cannot send in production transmissions to Medicare Australia until testing has been successfully completed and the NOI issued.
+A vendor cannot send in production transmissions to Medicare until testing has been successfully completed and the NOI issued.